 Average Percentage of State Required Water Discount – Average percentage of discounts given for efforts to mitigate potential loss in accordance with state established guidelines, based on the policies reported in ‘Count of Policies with State Required Water Discount’.

 Count of PIF with Non-State Required Mitigation Discounts – Total number of policies that include voluntary, non-state required, discounts for efforts by the insured to mitigate potential loss to the dwelling structure (e.g. Roof strapping, installing impact resistant roofing material, installing storm shutters etc.).
-This should not include common discounts such as smoke alarms, security systems, etc.
+This should not include common discounts such as smoke alarms, security systems, etc. Non-state required means laws or regulations do not exist to require the insurer to offer premium discounts.

 Count of PIF with Non-State Required Fortified Standard Discount – Total number of policies in ‘Count of Policies with Non-State Required Discounts’ with discounts for mitigation efforts related to a “Fortified Standard” program.
+These discounts are not required by law or regulation but do require fulfilling the requirements of the “Fortified Standard.”

 Average Percentage of Non-State Required Fortified Standard Discount– Average percentage of discounts given for efforts to mitigate potential loss based on the policies reported in ‘Count of Policies with Non-State Required Fortified Standard Discount’.

 Count of PIF with Non-State Required Wind Discount – Total number of policies in ‘Count of Policies with Non-State Required Discounts’ with discounts for mitigation efforts related to wind.
+Examples include Roof strapping, installing impact resistant roofing material, installing storm shutters.

 Average Percentage of Non-State Required Wind Discount – Average percentage of discounts given for efforts to mitigate potential loss based on the policies reported in ‘Count of Policies with Non-State Required Wind Discount’.

 Count of PIF with Non-State Required Fire/Wildfire Discount – Total number of policies in ‘Count of Policies with Non-State Required Discounts’ with discounts for mitigation efforts related to fire/wildfire.
+Examples include fire rated roofs, noncombustible zones implemented around a property, ember resistant vents.

 Average Percentage of Non-State Required Fire/Wildfire Discount – Average percentage of discounts given for efforts to mitigate potential loss based on the policies reported in ‘Count of Policies with Non-State Required Fire/Wildfire Discount’.

 Count of PIF with Non-State Required Impact/Hail Discount – Total number of policies in ‘Count of Policies with State Required Discounts’ with discounts for mitigation efforts related to impact/hail.
+Examples include installing impact resistant shingles and siding.

 Average Percentage of Non-State Required Impact/Hail Discount – Average percentage of discounts given for efforts to mitigate potential loss based on the policies reported in ‘Count of Policies with Non-State Required Impact/Hail Discount’.

 Count of PIF with Non-State Required Water Discount – Total number of policies in ‘Count of Policies with State Required Discounts’ with discounts for mitigation efforts related to water damage.
+Examples include water shut off and leak detection systems.

 Average Percentage of Non-State Required Water Discount – Average percentage of discounts given for efforts to mitigate potential loss based on the policies reported in ‘Count of Policies with Non-State Required Water Discount’.